CircuitSetup/Flux-Capacitor_backup/README.md

 If you want to have your FC to communicate with a Time Circuits Display wirelessly ("BTTF-Network"), enter the IP address of the TCD here.
 Do NOT enter a host name here.

-If you connect your FC to the TCD-AP, The TCD's IP address is 192.168.4.1.
+If you connect your FC to the TCD-AP, the TCD's IP address is 192.168.4.1.

 ##### &#9654; Wait for TCD-WiFi